Mansfield: Sport

-Mansfield has two indoor swimming centres and a third, smaller pool attached to a school, which has been under threat of closure since 2011.
+Mansfield has two indoor swimming centres and a third, smaller pool attached to a school.
 These facilities give Mansfield the largest square meterage of indoor water-sports facilities per capita of any town in the United Kingdom with less than 100,000 inhabitants.

-Mansfield is one of three outlets for the Nottinghamshire County Council Swim Squad, which competes as Nova Centurion.
-The Sherwood Swimming Baths adjacent to the former Sherwood Colliery was refurbished and opened in January 2010 as the Rebecca Adlington Swimming Centre.
-The 25-metre pool was widened at the expense of losing tiered public seating and has a new, small, endless stroke-improvement training pool with variable-resistance water flow.
-The complex reduces its carbon footprint by using a ground-source heat pump backed by a biomass boiler burning wood pellets prepared from waste by a local wood yard.
+The town is one of three outlets for the Nottinghamshire County Council Swim Squad, which competes as Nova Centurion.
+The Rebecca Adlington Swimming Centre at Sherwood Swimming Baths includes a 25-metre pool and an endless stroke-improvement training pool with variable-resistance water flow.
+The complex uses a ground-source heat pump backed by a biomass boiler burning wood pellets prepared from waste by a local wood yard.

 At the Beijing 2008 Olympic Games, a Mansfield contestant, Rebecca Adlington, won two gold medals, for 400 and 800-metre freestyle swimming.
 After her record-breaking success, Adlington was welcomed home to Mansfield by thousands lining the streets to applaud as she passed in an open top bus.
 This culminated in an appearance at the old Town Hall in the Market Square.
 Her success boosted swimming interest in the area, leading to expansion of swimming classes to encourage young people to begin swimming.
 At the 2012 Olympic Games in and around London, Adlington won two Bronze medals again for 400 and 800 metres, the best performance of a generally disappointing Team GB swimming squad.
-She retired from competitive swimming in February 2012.
+She retired from competitive swimming in February 2013.

-Water Meadows swimming complex opened during the Christmas holidays of 1990 in Bath Street, on the site of the former Mansfield Baths and defunct cattle market.
-It has a gym and a soft-play area for children with an adjoining café, as well as one 25-metre competition pool, two other pools, and a small teaching pool.
+Water Meadows swimming complex in Bath Street, on the site of the former Mansfield Baths, has a gym and a soft-play area for children with an adjoining café, as well as one 25-metre competition pool, two other pools, and a small teaching pool.
 The leisure lagoon pool has an artificial wave machine operating periodically, and also a slide and a shallow area like a beach.
 The complex is popular with family groups, and many surrounding schools make use of its facilities.